 In the world of Business.
-This implies developing a global perspective that involves managing activities that foster the transfer of goods and services in organizations of all types wherever found.
+This implies developing a global perspective that involves managing activities tha foster the transfer of goods and services in organizations of all types wherever found.

-Business Administration Program Mission Statement: The mission of the Bachelor of Science in Business Administration in the School of Business at Northwestern State is to prepare students for careers as business professionals in public, private and nonprofit sectors, and/or for advancement into graduate programs.
+Computer Information Systems Program Mission Statement: The mission of the Bachelor of Science in Computer Information Systems in the School of Business at Northwestern State is to prepare students for careers as information systems and technology professionals in the public, private and nonprofit sectors, and/or for advancement into graduate programs.
 This purpose will be met by providing quality online and face-to-face business and technology instruction and academic support with high academic standards, superior teaching, quality research, significant service, and effective use of technology for the citizens of our region.

-Purpose: To prepare students for careers as business professionals in the public, private and nonprofit sectors, and/or for advancement into graduate programs.
+Purpose: To prepare students for careers as information systems and technology professionals in the public, private and nonprofit sectors, and/or for advancement into graduate programs.